 Craig Newmark is a self-described nerd, pioneer of the Web, speaker, philanthropist, and a strong advocate of the use of technology for the public good.
 He founded craigslist, which has become a leading classifieds service, and Craig Newmark Philanthropies.
 In his work, he advocates for trustworthy journalism, gender diversity in tech, voter protection, and veterans and military families.

-At Aspen Ideas, he will discuss trust, media, and democracy.
+At the 2019 Aspen Ideas Festival, he discussed trust, media, and democracy.
 We spoke with him about the role of ethics in the internet industry and entrepreneurship.

 You started craigslist in 1995 and it has since become one of the world’s most visited websites.
 You haven’t been involved in the day-to-day running of the company since 2000 but tell us about its origins.
 What drove you to create this service, and how does it relate to your current work as a philanthropist?